 Personal Care Services Can Be Provided Indoors or Outdoors

-All personal care services may be provided indoors or outdoors in the County unless specifically prohibited by the State or by any other applicable law or regulation (such as a Board of Barbering and Cosmetology regulation or a local zoning ordinance).
+All personal care services may be provided indoors or outdoors in the County unless specifically prohibited by the State, by any other applicable law or regulation (such as a Board of Barbering and Cosmetology regulation or a local zoning ordinance), or due to any temporary restriction on indoor services specified in this Directive and the Mandatory Directive on Capacity Limitations.
 The Health Officer urges personal care businesses to provide services outdoors whenever possible.
 The outdoor environment helps to ensure ventilation and dispersion of any infectious droplets or aerosols that may be created if a client is unknowingly infectious and receiving services without a face covering on.